Need a special activity for Christmas Eve? Here are some suggestions. Why not start a tradition for the family to look forward to?

 My parents made dozens of these yarn Santa faces.
 The base is a bleach bottle but it turns out delightful.
 Everyone loves them.
 Here's how to make your own.

 Don't send a ho-hum Christmas card.
 You need a card that shows your interest, your passion for street rods or vintage autos.
 These are fun and Christmasy and all about cars.

 Fairy gardens are so much fun to create.
 Don't wait for summer, make one especially for Christmas.
 Here are tips for what to include in your Christmas themed fairy garden.
 A fun project for all ages.

 It's a sad Christmas if someone lacks gifts or food.
 When others see that and help them out, that sad holiday becomes a joyful one.
 A random act of kindness gladdens both the giver and the receiver.

-Make Victorian style ornaments for the Christmas tree.
-All you need is wide ribbon, scissors and a needle and thread.
+All you need to make Victorian-style ornaments for the Christmas tree is wide ribbon, scissors, and a needle and thread.

 Your mailbox can be the prettiest one on the street with a seasonal greenery swag.
 The artificial ones last for years and even have cordless lights to brighten the scene.
 Lovely!